Claudia Cardinale

 From 1963, Cardinale appeared in The Pink Panther opposite David Niven.
 She went on to appear in the Hollywood films Blindfold (1966), Lost Command (1966), The Professionals (1966), Don't Make Waves (1967) with Tony Curtis, The Hell with Heroes (1968), The Red Tent (1969), A Fine Pair (1968), The Salamander (1981), and the Sergio Leone Western Once Upon a Time in the West (1968), a joint U.S.–Italian production, in which she was praised for her role as a former prostitute opposite Jason Robards, Charles Bronson and Henry Fonda.

 Jaded with Hollywood and not wanting to become a cliché, Cardinale returned to Italian and French cinema and garnered the David di Donatello for Best Actress award for her roles in The Day of the Owl (1968) and as a prostitute alongside Alberto Sordi in A Girl in Australia (1971).
 In 1974, Cardinale met director Pasquale Squitieri, who would become her partner.
 She frequently featured in his films, including Blood Brothers (1974), Father of the Godfathers (1978) and Claretta (1984), the last of which won her the Nastro d'Argento Award for Best Actress.
-In 1982, she starred in Werner Herzog's Fitzcarraldo as the love interest of Klaus Kinski, who raises the funds to buy a steamship in Peru.
+In 1982, she co-starred with Klaus Kinski in Werner Herzog's Fitzcarraldo.
 In 2010, Cardinale received the Best Actress Award at the 47th Antalya "Golden Orange" International Film Festival for her performance as an elderly Italian woman who takes in a young Turkish exchange student in Signora Enrica.

 Over the years, Cardinale was outspoken about women's rights and became a UNESCO goodwill ambassador for the Defence of Women's Rights beginning in March 2000.
 In February 2011, the Los Angeles Times Magazine named Cardinale among the 50 most beautiful women in film history.

 Early life

 Cardinale was born in La Goulette, a port municipality near Tunis, on 15 April 1938.
-Her father, Francesco Cardinale, was a railway worker, born in Gela, Sicily.
-Her mother, Yolande Greco, was born in the then Italian Tripolitania to Sicilian parents emigrants from Trapani, where they owned a small shipbuilding firm.
+Her father, Francesco Cardinale, was an Italian railway worker of French-Piedmontese and Sardianian-Sicilian origins.
+Her mother, Yolande Greco, was born in the then Italian Tripolitania to Sardinian-Ligurian parents.
 They later settled in La Goulette, which had a large Italian community.
-At home she only spoke French and the Sicilian language of her parents.
-She did not learn Italian until she started being cast in Italian films.
+She grew up speaking only French language and Tunisian Arabic, and did not learn Italian until she started being cast in Italian films.

 Cardinale was educated at the Saint-Joseph-de-l'Apparition School of Carthage, which she attended along with her younger sister, Blanche.
 She then studied at the Paul Cambon School with the intention of becoming a teacher.
 As a teenager she was described as "silent, weird and wild" and like other young women of her generation was fascinated by Brigitte Bardot, who came to prominence in the 1956 film And God Created Woman, directed by Roger Vadim.